arnav-snowleo/scanner_app/README.md

 >Bugs:

-Minor bug which is causing the code to break at one point and the generated pdf file is not being displayed in the generated files section which has to be fixed.
+Minor bug causing code breaking has been Fixed.
+So, no bugs as of now!!

 >Yet to be Added: